wwcodeconnectasia/wwcodeconnectasia.github.io/README.md

 Load the index.html on the same folder level as this README

 ## 4. Build issues to work out
-Any new images should be added in code/src/assets but after build, they must be manually added in assets on the same folder level as this README.
+Any new images and data should be added in code/src/assets during development but after build, they must be manually added in assets on the same folder level as this README.